brunomaga/brunomaga.github.io/_drafts/2024-08-10-Training-Variable-Length.md

 Many datasets include samples that are of variable length.
 To name a few, audio tracks have different durations, text sentences have a different number of words (tokens) and videos have a different number of frames.
 To train a machine learning model with such data, one faces two options: trim and pad all samples to a fixed length, or perform training with the original sample sizes.
 Here we foccus on the second approach, on a distributed (multi-node, multi-GPU) compute environment.

 A major bottleneck of variable-length datasets is the heterogeneity across sample lengths leading to a high load imbalance across processes.
-So in this post, we will introduce and implement three features that accelerate such use cases on distributed memory: (1) **curriculum learning** to make the model learn better across all lengths, (2) **variable batch size and learning rate** that better utilize hardware by allowing large batchs for small smaples and vice-versa, and (3) **kernels compilation** to accelerate the execution.
+So in this post, we will introduce and implement three features that accelerate such use cases on distributed memory: (1) **curriculum learning** to make the model learn better across all lengths, (2) **variable batch size and learning rate** that better utilize hardware by allowing large batches of short samples and vice-versa, and (3) **kernels static compilation** to accelerate the execution.

 <br/>